Alex Megos Climbing Shoes.

 Remember his 9b+ ascent of Bibliographie in August 2020?
 The route was initially bolted in 2009 by Ethan Pringle but when unclimbed until Megos finally gave this line its first ascent.
 The Iati was his shoe of choice for this route for the three years of projecting, as well as the final ascent.

 Other big ascents include Perfecto Mundo, First Round First Minute, and First Ley.

 Used for: Fight Club, Wheel of Life, Lucid Dreaming

 When the overhangs get gnarly, Megos unleashes the Oasi.
 This shoe has been a part of the Tenaya line-up for almost a decade and is favored by other big-time Tenaya athletes like Jimmy Webb and Chris Sharma.

 The Oasi shares many of the same features as the Iati, with a few slight differences.
-They both have that winning comfort and superior fit, but the main difference is the precision lacing system, as well as the Iati providing a slightly better fit for lower-volume feet.
+They both have that winning comfort and superior fit, but the main difference is the precision lacing system, as well as the Iati, provides a slightly better fit for lower-volume feet.

-The last climbing shoe Alex Megos uses is the Tenaya Tarifa.
-While he seems to use the Tarifa considerably less than the previously mentioned shoes, Megos still has space for them in his shoe arsenal.
+The final climbing shoe in Alex Megos’ kit bag is the Tenaya Tarifa.
+While he seems to use the Tarifa less than the previously mentioned shoes, Megos still has space for them in his arsenal.

-Megos seemed used the Tarifa a lot more frequently before the release of the Iati, but that doesn’t mean this shoe is completely redundant.
-If you follow Megos on Instagram, you will notice plenty of appearances from this shoe.
+Megos seemed to use the Tarifa a lot more frequently before the release of the Iati, but that doesn’t mean this shoe is completely redundant.
+If you follow Megos on Instagram, you will notice plenty of appearances from this shoe, especially when he’s balancing on a ridiculous micro-edge.
 Here’s a photo of him taking a massive whipper of Rodan with a pair of Tarifas.